MustangYM/SmileClaw/README.md

 # SmileClaw
-Learn to Rewrite a mini OpenClaw LLM agent.
+Learn to Rewrite a mini OpenClaw LLM Agent.
 ## USAGE
 Create a.env file in the root directory and then add your own key
 ```